subhajit104/SplitWise-App-LLD/README.md

 User3 owes User4: 240 (0+240)

-Requirements
+# Requirements

-User: Each user should have a userId, name, email, mobile number.
+Each user should have a userId, name, email, mobile number.

 Expense: Could either be EQUAL, EXACT or PERCENT